 5. Larry’s Lunch-ette

 Specializing in southern fried chicken, jumbo burgers and hot lunches, Larry’s Lunch-ette was, as an ad proclaimed, "Where chicken is king and frozen custard queen."

-Larry's, 619 W. Walnut St., as it was known in 1950, was one of many restaurants along the main street of the city's busy African-American Bronzeville neighborhood and one of at least two places – along with Williamson's Frozen Custard – that sold frozen custard there.
+Larry’s, 619 W. Walnut St., as it was known in 1950, was one of many restaurants along the main street of the city’s busy African-American Bronzeville neighborhood and one of a few places – along with Williamson’s Frozen Custard – that sold frozen custard there.

 Larry Hill’s restaurant appears to have changed names a few times, later becoming perhaps best known as Larry’s Chicken Shack, but it never stopped serving as a neighborhood anchor.